Optimization with delay-induced bifurcations: Introduction

-Another potential appeal of this scheme would consist in its technical simplicity, since it would not require expensive technology of quantum devices or algorithmic sophistication of simulated anealing, instead being a simple mechanistic process.
-The goal of this paper is to investigate whether the newly proposed approach is able to deliver the global minimum successfully, and if so, under what conditions.
+Our goal is to investigate whether the newly proposed approach is able to deliver the global minimum successfully, and if so, under what conditions.
 In Section \ref{sec_theory} we overview the facts about DDEs, which provide the theoretical foundation for our delay-based approach to optimization.
-In Section \ref{sec_perfomance} we reveal delay-induced bifurcations and demonstrate how the proposed technique works in systems with five-well landscapes of various configurations.
-In Section \ref{sec_discussion} we discuss the results obtained and, given that none of the available optimization tools are perfect, compare our approach with simulated annealing and quantum computation, and indicate some of its potential advantages and limitations.
+In Section \ref{sec_perfomance} we reveal delay-induced bifurcations and demonstrate how the proposed technique works in systems with five-well landscapes of various configurations giving rise to various forms of the barrier-breaking mechanism based on global bifurcations.
+In Section \ref{sec_discussion} we discuss the proposed approach in the context of quantum optimization and simulated annealing (often used as a benchmark for quantum optimization \cite{Denchev_quantum_annealing_shape_depenence_PRX16}), and indicate some of its potential advantages and limitations.